jeanmattique/local/Trinity-FAQ.md

 <a name="ques_reads_in_assembly"></a>
 ##How do I identify the specific reads that were incorporated into the transcript assemblies?

 Currently, the mappings of reads to transcripts are not reported.
-To obtain this information, we recommend realigning the reads to the assembled transcripts using http://bowtie-bio.sourceforge.net/index.shtml[Bowtie].
-Capturing both properly paired read alignments and single unpaired alignments can be captured and quantified as described [here](RNA-Seq-Read-Representation-by-Trinity-Assembly)
+To obtain this information, we recommend realigning the reads to the assembled transcripts [Bowtie](using http://bowtie-bio.sourceforge.net/index.shtml).
+Capturing both properly paired read alignments and single unpaired alignments can be captured and quantified as described [here](RNA-Seq-Read-Representation-by-Trinity-Assembly).

 <a name="ques_mult_seq_libraries"></a>